sebgoa/cloudstack-books/en/book.markdown

 installing from source you will need to resolve those dependencies.
 Using the cheese shop, the dependencies will be automatically installed.

 There are three ways to get CloudMonkey.
-Via the official PRODUCT source releases or via a community maintained distribution at [the cheese shop](http://pypi.python.org/pypi/cloudmonkey/).
+Via the official CloudStack source releases or via a community maintained distribution at [the cheese shop](http://pypi.python.org/pypi/cloudmonkey/).
 Developers can also get it directly from the git repository in *tools/cli/*.

--   Via the official Apache PRODUCT releases as well as the git repository.
+-   Via the official Apache CloudStack releases as well as the git repository.